Phabbits/CNIT315/README.md

 3. Spend Credits: Player can choose to buy/sell equipment and/or upgrade to a new encryption method

 ## Game End:
 The game ends after a set number of rounds, or when the player is unable to send a confidential message.
 Saves player high score to a leaderboard.

+# How to Execute Our Program (sudo privileges may be needed)
+This program was written in C, so it can be compiled on a variety of hardware devices and/or operating systems.
+We have had success running the program on Linux operating systems and Windows operating systems with Windows Subsystem for Linux installed.
+We used Ubuntu distributions of Linux.

+No matter what system you run the code on, you will need to ensure that the CURL library is installed.
+To do this on a Linux system or Windows Subsystem for Linux, ensure you have sudo privileges and enter the following command into the terminal:

+`sudo apt-get install libcurl4-openssl-dev `

+ ## To compile the program, enter the following command into a Linux terminal while in the same directory as “main.C”:

+`gcc main.C -lcurl -o Final`

+This will create an executable file named “Final” that has been compiled for your hardware.

+To execute the compiled program, enter the following command into the same Linux terminal:
+`./Final`
+This will run the program.

+To combine these steps, enter the following:

+`gcc main.C -lcurl -o Final && ./Final`